elp2/advent_of_code/2021/README.md

 # Day 18

 Ultimately, I'm pretty happy with my solution except I missed the instructions that you needed to keep exploding, until you split.
 Breaking the explode into before/after arrays was simpler than trying to create after the fact.
 And easier to verify.

+# Day 22

+I originally had a different "subtract" method of dividing which I couldn't get to work.
+This one made it a lot simpler by considering the all the possible boxes resulting from the subtraction and removing the ones which were not valid.